 - Have all terms in writing and know what you are signing.
 During the process of purchasing a solar system, a lot of promises are made.
 If a promise is made, make sure it is in writing.
 If it is not in writing, it will be denied that the promise was ever made.
 Also, when signing the contract, read what you are signing.
 I know we all hate reading contracts, but it is important to read these contracts because you will be bound by the terms for many years to come.

 - If something doesn’t feel right, it probably isn’t!
 If you are going through the process and something does not feel right, take a step back and reevaluate.
 Make sure that everything is on the up-and-up, because this is a long-term commitment.

 New Mexico has great consumer protection laws; one such law is the Unfair Practices Act (UPA).
 The UPA protects consumers from fraudulent or unfair dealings.
 The UPA also has a provision for attorney’s fees and costs of litigation, which make filing a lawsuit possible in low damages cases.
 Most importantly, the UPA is a great tool to right the wrong when you have been subject to unfair practices by a solar company.
 Whether it was deceptive practices or fraudulent activity, we can help get you compensation under the UPA.

 If you have been a victim of fraud or deceptive practices by a solar company, contact Bradley Law.
 We will aggressively pursue your case to help you get fair compensation.
-Call today for a free, no obligation consultation.
+Call today.

 ** An add-on to this story.
 The issues of consumer fraud in the solar arena have been so bad that PNM has called for new legislation to protect consumers.
 See the article here.